Meddie Kagere extends his contract with Tanzanian champions Simba SC | Goal.com

 Meddie Kagere extends his contract with Tanzanian champions Simba SC

-Rwandan international Meddie Kager has extended his contract with Tanzanian Premier League Champions Simba SC.
+Rwandan international Meddie Kagere has extended his contract with Tanzanian Premier League Champions Simba SC.

 Kagere's has penned a new deal with the Tanzania mainland giants that will see him stay for another two years at the club.
 The former Gor Mahia forward joined Simba in June 2018 after his contract with the Kenyan side ended.